-So, while it may be tempting to leverage Excel for managing your sales commissions, here are some reasons you might want to think twice.
+So, while it may be tempting to leverage Excel for sales performance management, here are some reasons you might want to think twice.

 5 reasons to ditch spreadsheets for sales commissions